-Clay Hendrix is in his eighth season at the Academy as the offensive coordinator and offensive line coach and fourth as associate head coach.
+Clay Hendrix is in his eighth season at the Academy as the offensive line coach and fifth as associate head coach.

 Hendrix made his presence in the program known early, as he has turned the offensive line into one of the team's strengths each season and one of the best units in the conference each year.

-Air Force won its 14th straight conference rushing title in 2012, while finishing second nationally with an average of 316.2 yards per game.
+Air Force has won its six conference rushing titles and ranked in the top 10 nationally in six of his seven seasons.
 Hendrix's offensive line has paved the way for five top three finishes in the nation in rushing in six seasons.
-The Falcons have averaged 300-plus yards in each of the last three seasons.
-Last season Hendrix's offensive line featured three different starting centers due to injury and was led by seniors Jason Kons and Jordan Eason.
+The Falcons have averaged 300-plus yards three times.
+Last season Hendrix's offensive line worked with four different starting quarterbacks, yet still ranked first in the conference and fifth nationally in sacks allowed and in red zone offense.
+Air Force was second in the conference and 13th nationally in rushing with a 262.7 per-game average.

 Hendrix came to Air Force after completing 19 seasons at NCAA I-AA Furman as the offensive line coach, including the last five as assistant head coach.
 Since joining the staff in 1988, he played a central role in Furman's success as his offensive lines helped the Paladins post a 147-73-1 record, win six Southern Conference titles and claim the 1988 NCAA I-AA national crown.